jaredpalmer/razzle/README.md

-# React Production Starter
+# React Production Example

-This react-redux boilerplate comes with asynchronous react-router routes, async redux reducers, async data fetching, isomorphic rendering, and multiple entry points.
-With code splitting, you can scale your app infinitely without affecting the initial page load.
+This is an example react application (master-detail feed) with isomorphic rendering, async react-router routes, async redux reducers, async data fetching, and code-splitting.

 #### Under the Hood
  - Node.js